 - Slice the green tomatoes 1/4 inch thick and place on a paper towel-lined plate.

 - Salt the tomatoes on both sides and let sit for 10 minutes.
 Do not skip this step, it helps draw the extra water out of the tomatoes.

 - Pour the buttermilk into a pie pan or shallow dish.
 Add tomatoes to the buttermilk.

 - Heat oil in a large pan.

-- Combine the gluten-free flour, gluten-free cornbread mix, gluten free cornstarch and gluten-free season salt to a pie pan or shallow dish.
+Combine the gluten-free flour, gluten-free cornmeal, gluten-free cornstarch and gluten-free season salt to a pie pan or shallow dish.
 Mix until fully combined.

-- Dip milk covered tomatoes into flour mixture.
-Cover both sides of the tomatoes with the flour mixture.
+Dip buttermilk covered tomatoes into the gluten-free cornmeal-flour mixture.
+Cover both sides of the tomatoes with the mixture.